rpellerin/rpellerin.github.io/content/tips-for-canyon-speedmax-bikes.md

       ![The 4 rubber plugs]({static}/images/canyon-speedmax/rubber-plugs.jpg)

 - The Shimano Adjustment Gauge (made of cardboard) for RD-D7100/R7150 RX820 is meant to set the correct distance between the rear derailleur's guide pulley and the largest cog on the cassette.
+- The two wedges that say "Inner Dia.
+20.5-22.5" are [spart parts of the DURA-ACE Dual Control Lever (ST-R9180)](https://si.shimano.com/de/pdfs/ev/ST-R9180-4089/EV-ST-R9180-4089A.pdf), that [go between the brakes and the handlebar](https://www.reddit.com/r/triathlon/comments/1idyomy/brakeshift_lever_part_needed/).
+They are of no use when assembling the bike.
+Canyon was not able to tell me what to use them for.
 - Shimanoo tools TL-EW300 and TL-EW02: they are needed to connect/disconnect Di2 cables (at the cockpit/aero bars, or at the rear derailleur).

       ![Photo of the TL-EW300 tool]({static}/images/canyon-speedmax/tl-ew300.jpg)